Weight Train Once a Week!

 You only need to commit to ONE full-body weight training session per week.
 You only need to pay your personal trainer for ONE visit a week (assuming you do your cardio on your own).

 For most people, an all-or-nothing, shoot-for-athlete-level approach to fitness doesn’t work.
-Puffing yourself up, making that determined resolution you’re GONNA DO IT! and commit to gym visits somewhere between 3 – 7 times a week … usually fails.
+Puffing yourself up, making that determined resolution, you’re GONNA DO IT!, and commit to gym visits somewhere between three and seven times a week … only to fail.

 Why?